gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 We know the way.
 We don't know where it leads, but can tell whenever he tries to turn away from it.

-*Clump clump…  clump clump…* Even if he wasn't limping, He wouldn't notice us guiding him.
+*Clump clump…  clump clump…* Even if he wasn't limping, he wouldn't notice us guiding him.
 No one ever does.
 We are ever so slightly heavier when he chooses a wrong turn, ever so slightly lighter when he takes the right one, and when he pauses to catch his breath, we place his feet just so, just so.
 He does